Best Dogs for Kids and Cats

 Before choosing a dog for a home with kids and cats, ask yourself:

-• Does the breed tend to be steady and social, or more intense and movement-driven?
+- Does the breed tend to be steady and social, or more intense and movement-driven?

-• Are your children old enough to interact respectfully with a dog?
+- Are your children old enough to interact respectfully with a dog?

-• Does your cat have safe escape routes, vertical space, and places to retreat?
+- Does your cat have safe escape routes, vertical space, and places to retreat?

-• Are you prepared to supervise introductions and early interactions closely?
+- Are you prepared to supervise introductions and early interactions closely?

-• Do you want a playful dog, or a calmer one that blends more easily into home life?
+- Do you want a playful dog, or a calmer one that blends more easily into home life?

-• Can you commit to training around boundaries, settling, and impulse control?
+- Can you commit to training around boundaries, settling, and impulse control?

-• Are you choosing based on actual household fit, not just popularity or appearance?
+- Are you choosing based on actual household fit, not just popularity or appearance?

-The best dogs for kids and cats usually are not the flashiest choices.
+The best dogs for kids and cats are usually not the flashiest choices.
 They are the breeds that make daily life easier, calmer, and more predictable for everyone in the house.

 Find the Right Dog for You